Aymanbegh/Distorted-Natural-COCO/README.md

 # Object-Detection-under-Local-Distortions-

-This repository provides additional new benchmark dataset constructed for natural in-capture distortions from MS-COCO dataset to better assess the reliability of the object detection models in case of real distortions.
+This repository provides an additional new benchmark dataset constructed for natural in-capture distortions from MS-COCO dataset to better assess the reliability of the object detection models in case of real distortions.
 It serves as a complement to the study: conducted on the robustness to distortions of object detection models.
 It allows to evaluate the efficiency of the data augmentation through the generation of synthetic distorted images on the robustness of models in real images case.

 Requirements